Zahra-Siadati/AhanOnlineExercise/README.md

 * Insert the data from each .csv file into the corresponding tables using SQL queris.
 * Check if the each table is already existed or not.
 * Check if each table is empty or not.
+## Solve Question Number 1:
+* To find the total sell of the company:
+* I assumed that this question is about the company's income.
+* To find the income of the company, we should calculate the sum of all sold products prices.
+So, in Sales table for each row we should calculate "the multiplication of the Quantity of each products and its UnitPrice".
+Then, we should calculate the SUM of that multiplication for all rows.